Physical aspects of psychological shock

 • The defensive movements (e.g. protection from the impact) are often not yet complete.

-• During patient transport, the body is immobilized, the high physiological energy cannot be discharged through movement.
+• During patient transport, the body is immobilised, the high physiological energy cannot be discharged through movement.

 • During treatment in the hospital, there is often no loving, safe person present and a timely feeling of safe contact is not possible.